nulib/meadow/doc/architecture/specs/ingest_pipeline.md

 ### Action

-A single idempotent unit of work performed on an Object as part of a pipeline. _Examples: Attach FileSet to Work, Create Derivatives, Move Master to Permanent Storage._
+A single idempotent unit of work performed on an Object as part of a pipeline. _Examples: Attach FileSet to Work, Create Derivatives, Move File to Permanent Storage._

 Every Action has three pieces: